Microsoft Office 2007

-Microsoft Office 2007 (codenamed Office 12) is an office suite for Windows, developed and published by Microsoft.
+Microsoft Office 2007 (codenamed Office 12), sometimes called the "2007 Microsoft Office system", is an office suite for Windows, developed and published by Microsoft.
 It was officially revealed on March 9, 2006 and was the 12th version of Microsoft Office.
-It was released to manufacturing on November 3, 2006; it was subsequently made available to volume license customers on November 30, 2006, and later to retail on January 30, 2007, shortly after the completion of Windows Vista.
-The ninth major release of Office for Windows, Office 2007 was preceded by Office 2003 and succeeded by Office 2010.
+It was released to manufacturing on November 3, 2006; it was subsequently made available to volume license customers on November 30, 2006, and later to retail on January 30, 2007.
 The Mac OS X equivalent, Microsoft Office 2008 for Mac, was released on January 15, 2008.

 Office 2007 introduced a new graphical user interface called the Fluent User Interface, which uses ribbons and an Office menu instead of menu bars and toolbars.
 Office 2007 also introduced Office Open XML file formats as the default file formats in Excel, PowerPoint, and Word.
 The new formats are intended to facilitate the sharing of information between programs, improve security, reduce the size of documents, and enable new recovery scenarios.

-Office 2007 is incompatible with Windows 2000 and earlier versions of Windows.
-Office 2007 is compatible with Windows XP SP2 or later, Windows Server 2003 SP1 or later, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2 and Windows 10.
-It is the last version of Microsoft Office to support the 64-bit versions of Windows XP and Windows Server 2003, the 32-bit versions of Windows XP SP2, Windows Server 2003 SP1, and Windows Vista RTM as the following version, Microsoft Office 2010 only supports Windows XP SP3, Windows Server 2003 SP2, and Windows Vista SP1 or later.